Specialty Contact Fittings

 This is where an RGP lens is worn on top of a soft lens.
 The RGP lens provides crisp vision and the soft lens acts as a cushion providing increased comfort.
 With new RGP designs and materials, the "piggy-back" system is not used very often.

-This is a lens that has an RGP center with a soft lens skirt.
+Hybrid lenses (Soft perm, Synergize) are lenses that have an RGP center with a soft lens skirt.
 The idea of this lens design is to give good vision thru the RGP lens with the comfort of a soft due to the "skirt".

 We were the first practice in the United States to use the MSD Lens!
 These are large diameter lenses that rest on the "white" part of the eye, called the sclera.
 The idea of this lens is that it vaults over the cornea.
 The scleral lenses have many advantages.
 Because of their size, they do not fall out.
 Dust or dirt particles cannot get behind them during wear.
 They are surprisingly comfortable to wear because the edges of the lens rest above and below the lids giving little to no lens awareness.
 The key to its effectiveness is the artificial tear-filled reservoir that it maintains over the diseased cornea functions as a soothing and healing liquid eye bandage.